shanthoshp/DataSets/README.md

 - CSV file data and Python List data manipulation
 - Produced a scatterplot depicting Life Expectancy (y axis) and Fertility Rate (x-axis) statistics by Country
 - Used Seaborn, matplotlib, and panda

+# MOVIE % DOMESTIC GROSS

+- Compare data set using seaborn, matplotlib and pandas
+- Combine a boxplot and stripplot graph into one graph